Writing Classes at Wiawaka 2026

 Bernice has lived in the Adirondack woodlands for over 42 years, the bounty and beauty of nature continually nourishing her with its bounty, diversity and beauty.
 Bernice Mennis taught literature and writing at Vermont’s Adult Degree Program and at Great Meadows prison.
 She wrote Breaking Out of Prison:a guide to consciousness,compassion and freedom, about her experience at Great Meadows and the rich writing of the men she taught, and Holding it All, a book of poetry exploring the challenge of holding what is complex and layered in our lives.

-10:00am – 12:00 pm
+10:00am – 3:00 pm lunch break 12-1pm

-$30 for the writing class
+$55 for the class and lunch

 Writing Workshop with Bernice Mennis